supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 ---
 layout: post
-title: "A deployable Dagster MVP (in 120 lines of Python)"
+title: "The simplest deployable Dagster pipeline (in 120 lines of Python)"
 categories: DataScience
 comments: true
-published: false
+published: true
 excerpt: Get Dagster running in 5 minutes ...
 tags: code Python MLOps dagster
-last_modified_at: 2021-09-23
 ---

 # Get Dagster running in 5 minutes

 [Dagster](https://dagster.io/) describes itself as ‘the data orchestration tool designed for productivity’.
 And it’s a great tool.
 It’s also one with a steep learning curve.
 While learning Dagster, I found myself hunting for a simple example of a deployable data pipeline.
-It didn’t exist, so I built it myself.
+One Minimum Viable Product that just *works*.
+I couldn't find one, so I built it myself.

 Here’s the Github repo: https://github.com/bakerwho/dagster-mvp.
+If you follow this 5-minute read, you will know what's good about Dagster and how to get a simple Dagster pipeline running.

 Hopefully this will save you a lot of trial-and-error learning by giving you an example that works, from start to finish.

-The simple pipeline we will run today performs three steps or `op`s:
+The embarrassingly simple pipeline we will run today performs three steps or `op`s:

 1. Select 1 of 2 sentences based on an input `key`
 2. Apply upper- or lower-case ‘normalization’